 “This park’s incredible.
 What Ian’s created here has an incredible scene and can feed the sport back, and it’s really keeping everything moving forward,” he said.

-Tucson has become a central hub for BMX riders, and the support of local venues like Premises Park has helped riders thrive.
+As Tucson has become a central hub for BMX riders, local venues like Premises Park has helped riders thrive.

 “It’s a community effort,” Carlson said.
 “And places like Premises Park make it all possible.”